 By: Earl C. Downs

-Golden Age Aviation, Inc., is in business to make a profit, but its reason for existing involves more than that.
+Golden Age Aviation, is in business to make a profit, but its reason for existing involves more than that.
 My interest in aviation, and in the stories of aviation, goes far beyond being a vehicle for profit.
-My wife, Mimi, and I put our hearts and souls into Golden Age Aviation.
-Perhaps if you know a little more about us, you will gain a better understanding of what we are all about.
+I have put my heart and soul into Golden Age Aviation.
+Perhaps if you know a little more about GAA, you will gain a better understanding of what I am about.

 I grew up in Southern California.
 My parents did not fly or participate in aviation activities.
 Yet, the flying bug bit my twin brother, Ed, and me at a young age, and our parents “turned loose of the reins” when it came to our interest in airplanes.

 In the late-1940s, a neighbor who was a Lockheed design engineer nurtured this interest.
 He and some Lockheed test pilots built four midget racing planes, called Cosmic Winds, (now referred to as ‘Formula One Racers’) in his backyard, and they allowed Ed and me to hang around.
 Only years later did we realize we were tutored by legendary test pilots Tony LeVier and Herman “Fish” Salmon.
 In 1956, at age 14, our grandmother loaned my brother and me $80 each to take a 10-hour flying course with Valley Pilots Flying Service at Van Nuys Airport in Van Nuys, CA. I can remember that first flight in the Aeronca Champ like it was yesterday.

 Soloing on our 16th birthday and earning our private pilot certificates about a year later, we both chose to make aviation a long-term venture.
 We knew that our thick glasses and poor uncorrected vision would rule out airline and military flying, but we also knew that aviation was the career path we wanted to follow.